Bay, Laguna: Barangays

-Named after St. Augustine, it is one of the barangays that make up the towns proper.

-This is where the St. Augustine of Hippo Parish and town's Municipal Hall are situated.
-It is also one of the busiest barangays since a lot of convenience stores can be found here and it is near to the town's new public market, "Pamilihang Bayan ng Bay".
+Named after the town's patron, Saint Augustine of Hippo, it is one of the barangays that make up the town proper.
+It is the location of the Saint Augustine of Hippo Parish, the Municipal Hall, and is among the busiest barangays given its convenience stores.
+It is near the town's new public market, "Pamilihang Bayan ng Bay".

-This is the home of the Tenorio's Bakery, widely famous for their Monay Bay (Monay Bae).
+It is the home of the Tenorio's Bakery, widely famous for their Monay Bay (also Monay Bae).